FZJ-JSC/JUBE/docs/glossar.rst

      * ``title`` is optional: alternative key title
      * ``format`` can contain a C like format string: e.g. format=".2f"
      * ``null_value`` is optional: NULL value representation (default: empty string)
-     * ``show`` is optional, it can contain a bool expression to show only specific result entries
+     * ``filter`` is optional, it can contain a bool expression to show only specific result entries

    parameter_space
      The parameter space for a specific benchmark run is the bundle of all possible parameter combinations.